-Since April 2020 post-doctoral fellow affiliated with the Chair of History of Science at the Max-Weber-Kolleg and the Center for Political Practices and Order, University of Erfurt.
+Since April 2020 post-doctoral fellow affiliated with the professorship for the History of Science and the Center for Political Practices and Order, University of Erfurt.
 Funded by an Initialization Scholarship granted by the Thuringian Program for Funding of Young Female Academics and Artists.

 2012-2019 PhD in International Relations, University of Groningen, Netherlands.
 Doctoral thesis: The XVII C. Safavid Diplomatic Envoy to Siam: A Politics of Knowledge Formation.